danielclickh/marketing-website-preview/content/lessons/connect-tableau-to-clickhouse/index.md

 ## 5. Building Visualizations in Tableau

-Now that have a ClickHouse data source configured in Tableau, let's visualize the data!
+Now that have a ClickHouse data source configured in Tableau, let's visualize the data...

 {{< detail-tag "Show instructions" >}}